 Not usually.
 It may be unwise to make excessively large payments to your spouse, because it might be argued that this shows both their need for such payments (or an equivalent transfer of assets) and your ability to pay.

-Even so, any financial settlement should take into account the longer-term history of the marriage and future financial prospects.
+Even so, any financial settlement should take into account the marriage's longer-term history and future financial prospects.

 On the other hand, if your spouse needs maintenance while you are separated, it would normally be sensible to provide it.
 Failure to do so is likely to make your spouse more hostile towards you.